MileHacker Logo

 Live Music & Theater

-• Barrio Antiguo: Numerous bars and pubs feature live rock, jazz, blues, and local music (e.g., Cafe Iguana, Salón Morelos), the heart of the city's alternative music scene.
+• Barrio Antiguo: Numerous taverns and bars feature live rock, jazz, blues, and local music (e.g., Cafe Iguana, Salón Morelos), the heart of the city's alternative the local music scene.

 • Auditorio Citibanamex / Showcenter Complex: Major venues for national and international concerts, hosting larger acts and events.

-• Theater and Performance Spaces: Teatro de la Ciudad, Pabellón M, and Convex host various plays, musicals, plus live acts.
+• Performance halls: Teatro de la Ciudad, Pabellón M, and Convex host various plays, musicals, plus live acts.

 • Check local listings for current show schedules and event dates.